Cuisine of Quebec

 The cuisine of Québec (also called "French Canadian cuisine" or "cuisine québécoise") is a national cuisine in the Canadian province of Québec.
 It is also cooked by Franco-Ontarians.

-Québec's cuisine descended from 17th-century French cuisine and began to develop in New France from the labour-intensive nature of colonial life, the seasonality of ingredients and the need to conserve resources.
+Québec's cuisine descended from 17th-century French cuisine and began to develop in Canada (New France) from the labour-intensive nature of colonial life, the seasonality of ingredients and the need to conserve resources.
 It has been influenced by the province's history of fur trading and hunting, as well as Québec's winters, soil fertility, teachings from First Nations, British cuisine, American cuisine, historical trade relations and some immigrant cuisines.

-Québec is home to many unique dishes and is most famous for its poutine, tourtières, pâté chinois, pea soup, fèves au lard, cretons and desserts such as grands-pères, pouding chômeur and St. Catherine's taffy.
-Québec's unique dishes are the traditional fare of the holidays, as well as the temps des sucres, a time in March where families go to sugar shacks.
+Dishes associated with Québec include poutine, tourtières, pâté chinois, pea soup, fèves au lard, cretons and desserts such as grands-pères, pouding chômeur and St. Catherine's taffy.
+These dishes are traditionally served during holidays and the temps des sucres, when families visit sugar shacks in March.

 Québec is known for being the biggest producer of maple syrup on the planet, as 72% of the maple syrup sold in the world (and 90% sold in Canada) originates from Québec.
 The province is also recognized for having created over 700 different kinds of cheese, some of which have won international contests.

 Food critic Jacob Richler wrote that Québec's cuisine is better defined than that of the rest of Canada, due to its language barrier with the dominant culture of the United States and having had more time to develop.
 Conversely, Québec's cuisine and Acadian cuisine have much in common due to proximity and a shared language and history.